BMJ Best Practice now even better placed to support decision making at the point of care

 The new Best Practice has been developed and tested with hundreds of healthcare professionals around the world with a focus on their key needs.
 As a result, it is even better placed to support decision making at the point of care.

-For example, doctors said they wanted to find the latest information information quickly and easily, whenever and wherever they need it.
+For example, doctors said they wanted to find the latest information quickly and easily, whenever and wherever they need it.

 The new BMJ Best Practice delivers on this.
 Information is updated daily with drug alerts added within 48 hours of publication and practice-changing updates within 30 days to ensure doctors have the latest guidance at hand.
 The site supports searching in over 100 languages.